 UNSAFE

-Moxlife-BD Paediatric Dry Syrup may cause side effects which could affect your ability to drive.
-Moxlife-BD Paediatric Dry Syrup may cause side effects such as allergic reactions, dizziness or fits that may make you unfit to drive.
+Moxlife-BD Paediatric Dry Syrup may cause side effects that could affect your ability to drive.
+Moxlife-BD Paediatric Dry Syrup may cause side effects such as allergic reactions, dizziness, or fits that may make you unfit to drive.

 Kidney